Android 3DS SDK

 Additional configuration for App bundles

 The Ravelin 3DS SDK uses a Java native interface (JNI) to communicate with a native library.
 In case you publish your app as a bundle (aab file), additional configuration is required to avoid receiving the following error: java.lang.UnsatisfiedLinkError.
 This error happens when users try to side-load the app with an apk file which is not compatible with their device architecture.
-The steps to avoid such an error are:
+To avoid such an error, add the following configuration to the android extension in your application module build.gradle.kts file :

 Card schemes configuration